Sandstorm831/options_chain_socket/README.md

 ## About The Project

 Options-Socket is an open-source socket-io server primarily made for the [Option-Chain](https://github.com/sandstorm831/option_chain) project.
-It generates option-strike price data for 75 call and put options at an interval of 200ms along with the price of underlying.
-The prices generated are in *loosely* in accordance with [Black-Scholes model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), with updates on prices and underlying occuring on a probablistic manner with varying probablity.
+It generates option-strike price data for `75` call and put options at an interval of `200ms` along with the price of underlying.
+The prices generated are **loosely** in accordance with [Black-Scholes model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), with updates on prices and underlying occuring on a probablistic manner with varying probablity.
 ### Built With

 [![Socket.IO][Socket.io]][Socket-url]